Hong Kong leader Lee self-isolates with COVID-19 after APEC trip - ExBulletin

 Hong Kong leader Lee self-isolates with COVID-19 after APEC trip

-HONG KONG– Hong Kong leader John Lee has tested positive for coronavirus after meeting other regional leaders from the Asia-Pacific Economic Cooperation forum in Thailand, the city government said on Monday.
+HONG KONG (AP) Hong Kong leader John Lee has tested positive for the coronavirus after meeting with other regional leaders from the Asia-Pacific Economic Cooperation forum in Thailand, the city government said Monday.

 Lee tested negative throughout his four-day stay in Bangkok, but tested positive when he arrived at Hong Kong airport on Sunday evening, he said.